 Stripe Review - Low Cost Payment Processing

-Stripe now processes billions of dollars per year for small companies and Internet megagiants alike and they now operate in over 23 countries, employing close to four hundred people and in August 2013 they made the hop across the pond offering their services to UK users.
+Stripe now processes billions of dollars per year for small companies and Internet mega giants alike, and they now operate in over 23 countries, employing close to four hundred people, and in August 2013 they made the hop across the pond offering their services to UK users.

-The list of eCommerce website builders that accept Stripe is growing quickly and it is supported by Shopify, BigCommerce, Lemonstand, Zoey, 3dcart, Wix, Weebly amongst others so you'll have no problems accepting payments by this processor if you choose to do so.
+The list of eCommerce website builders that accept Stripe is growing quickly, and it is supported by Shopify, BigCommerce, Lemonstand, Zoey, 3dcart, Wix, Weebly amongst others, so you'll have no problems accepting payments by this processor if you choose to do so.

-Stripe is built with developers in mind to make as easy as possible to integrate payment services with technology and the big advantage of using Stripe over Paypal is that all of the credit card processing can be handled on your side of the server.
+Stripe is built with developers in mind to make as easy as possible to integrate payment services with technology, and the significant advantage of using Stripe over Paypal is that all of the credit card processing can be handled on your side of the server.
 One of the big drawbacks of using a service like Paypal or even the simple Shopify checkout pages is that once the user leaves your site to pay you have no control over the situation and if the user feels that the sudden change of environment makes them uneasy then it leads to a plethora of abandoned carts.

-Apart from the fixed percentage there are no further fees payable.
+Apart from the fixed percentage, there are no further fees payable.
 There is no monthly contract fee and therefore no early termination fee so if you decide to leave for whatever reason you won't be penalised.

-If you are using one of the more popular eCommerce website builders then you shouldn't have a problem using Stripe and the lower fees could save you a lot of money in transaction charges.
+If you are using one of the more popular eCommerce website builders, then you shouldn't have a problem using Stripe, and the lower fees could save you a lot of money in transaction charges.